chilispammm/PProjects/GLMs to analyze MUFC Goals with Passing data/readme.md

 These methods are used to explore relationships between variables such as goals scored (**GF**), expected goals (**xG**), assists (**Ast**), and various passing statistics.
 The data is sourced from [FBref](https://fbref.com/en/).

-This project is part of an assignment (**STA3010**) by Wayne Chilionje, aimed at understanding team performance through statistical modeling.

 ## Repository Contents